CanDIG/tyk-kc-demo/README.md

 }
 ```

-You might think "hey, that's weird, what key?"
+You might think "Hey, that's weird, what key?"
 Every session gets a session key, and this one isn't authorized
 you possibly malicious internet user, you.

-If you dp have a token, however, all works.
+If you _do_ have a token, however, all works.
 Here we're getting one by using the client credentials flow which
 isn't how we'd actually get the token, but:

 ```